Dog training: Dominance-based training

-Derived from the theories of symbolic interactionism, relationship based training exploits the patterns of communication, interpretation and adjustment between dogs and their trainers.
-Building on a positive relationship between them, the method sets out to achieve results that benefit both the dog and the trainer, while at the same time enhancing and strengthening their relationship.
-The basic principles include ensuring that the dog's basic needs have been met before beginning a training session, finding out what motivates the dog and using it to elicit behaviors, interpreting the dog's body language to improve communication between dog and trainer, using positive reinforcement to encourage desired behavior, training incompatible behaviors to replace unwanted behaviors, and controlling the dog's environment to limit the possibility of unwanted behaviours.
-A relationship-based approach to dog training is not necessarily reliant on using particular training aids or treats but posits that the connection between dog and trainer is sufficiently powerful to achieve the training goals.

 Factors

 Training can take as many forms as there are trainers, however a detailed study of animal trainers found common characteristics of successful methods: thoughtful interpretation of what the animal does prior to training, accurate timing, and consistent communication.

 Communication

 Dogs have become closely associated with humans through domestication and have also become sensitive to human communicative signals.
 Generally, they have a lot of exposure to human speech, especially during play, and are believed to have a good ability to recognize human speech.
 Two studies investigated the ability of a single dog that was believed to be exceptional in its understanding of language.
 Both studies revealed the potential for at least some dogs to develop an understanding of a large number of simple commands on the basis of just the sounds emitted by their owners.
-However the studies suggested that visual cues from the owner may be important for the understanding of more complex spoken commands.
+However, the studies suggested that visual cues from the owner may be important for the understanding of more complex spoken commands.